Categories

 This latest bout of market turbulence underscores that investing in China involves greater risks.
 Since Capital Group began investing in China nearly three decades ago, we’ve learned that it is possible to identify good investment opportunities through the ebb and flow of regulation and economic downturns.
 It remains a classic stock picker’s market, with a growing number of high-quality companies and ongoing innovation, so we believe it’s important to invest on a company-by-company basis to gain an appropriate comfort level.

-Noriko Chen is an equity portfolio manager with 33 years of industry experience (as of 12/31/2023).
-She holds a bachelor’s degree in economics from Williams College and a degree in the Japanese Language Bekka Program at Keio University, Tokyo.
+Noriko Honda Chen is an equity portfolio manager at Capital Group.
+She also serves on the Capital Group Management Committee.
+She has 34 years of investment industry experience (as of 12/31/2023).
+Noriko holds a bachelor’s degree in economics from Williams College and a degree in the Japanese Language Bekka Program at Keio University, Tokyo.

-Victor Kohn is an equity portfolio manager with 39 years of industry experience (as of 12/31/23).
+Victor Kohn is an equity portfolio manager with 40 years of investment industry experience (as of 12/31/2023).
 He holds an MBA from Stanford and master’s and bachelor’s equivalent degrees in industrial engineering from the Universidad de Chile.
-He also holds the Chartered Financial Analyst® designation.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility.
 These risks may be heightened in connection with investments in developing countries.
 Small-company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.